How To Protect Your Outside AC Unit From Fallen Leaves

 If the airflow in your compressor gets blocked, your AC will work harder and increase your electric bill.
 Trapped leaves and debris hold moisture that can cause rust and mold to critical components.
 This also leads to acidic gases that destroy the copper tubing inside your AC unit.

-If you notice dirt, debris, weeds, or other residue inside your outdoor unit, call a professional HVAC company for cleaning and maintenance.
+Call a professional HVAC company for cleaning and maintenance if you notice dirt, debris, weeds, or other residue inside your outdoor unit.
 This ensures your unit runs at its best.

-How To Prepare Your Outdoor Air Conditioner for Winter
+Five Ways To Prepare Your Outdoor Air Conditioner Unit for Fall & Winter

-Before the winter sets in is a good time to practice preventative maintenance for your AC.
-You can take several steps to ensure your outdoor AC system is protected from leaves and debris.
+It’s a good idea to practice preventative maintenance for your AC before cooler weather sets in.
+You can take several steps to protect your outdoor AC system from leaves and debris.

-You should first inspect the area around your unit.
-This involves scanning the ground and walls or structures in the immediate vicinity.
+First, inspect the area around your unit, scanning the ground and walls or structures in the immediate vicinity.
 If you continuously notice dirt, leaves, or other debris like cottonwood at the bottom or inside your outdoor unit, consider raising your AC off the ground to prevent contaminants.

 Next, you’ll need to inspect the interior of your AC unit.
 This is the most vital part of maintaining the system.
 Most AC units have a removable side panel, but we recommend referring to your owner’s manual or calling a technician for help.